Skip to main

 Wade Hall Quilt Collection

 The Fifth Floor of Young Library features 64 quilts from the Wade Hall Quilt Collection.
-A former professor of English and Humanities at Bellarmine College in Louisville, Dr. Hall was a folk art aficionado who collected quilts from across the Ohio Valley region over a 30 year period.
+A former professor of English and Humanities at Bellarmine College in Louisville, Dr. Hall was a folk art aficionado who collected quilts from across the Ohio River Valley region over a 30 year period.
 Most of the quilts on display were purchased within a 100-mile radius of Lexington, in Kentucky, West Virginia, Ohio, Indiana, and Illinois.
 They have been used and loved throughout their life, and come complete with stains, tears, fading fabric, and lopsided shapes.
 Most date from the early to mid-20th century.
 The oldest quilt, Compass, hangs in the South Wing and dates from 1860.
 Dr. Hall was also an avid collector of letters.
 His collection covers more than 200 years of American history and is held at the Special Collections Research Center.
 Learn more in our Wade Hall Collection Research Guide.

-With floor-to-ceiling windows, comfy reading chairs, and quiet nooks, the Lucille Caudill Little Fine Arts Library is well-suited for both focused study and bright, peaceful breaks.
+With floor-to-ceiling windows, comfy reading chairs, and quiet nooks, the Lucille Caudill Little Fine Arts & Design Library is well-suited for both focused study and bright, peaceful breaks.
 It is also a space designed to inspire, filled with a wide variety of art and artifacts, including:

 • Contemporary work by over 20 artists from or connected to Kentucky.
 You can find biographical information and photos of the art in our Little Library Art Collection Library Guide